 FILL your cup.

 You cannot be productive when you are in a negative mindset… resentment over the fact that you are missing out on family time, friend time, or any other thoughts of deprivation will NOT help you get inspired to write your dissertation.
 Spend time with friends and family before your scheduled work session, or use that time as a reward.
 Whichever the case, approach your writing with a full cup, clear writing plan, and a comfortable work area.
 Do something that brings you joy before you sit down to write.
-Some of my clients like to listen to music, meet a friend for coffee, or go to the gym with the hubby.
+Some of my clients like to listen to music, meet a friend for virtual coffee, or go for a walk with the hubby/partner.
 Every time you sit down to work on your dissertation, be grateful that you are one step closer to the finish line.

 Use the 5-Second Rule.